Custer Gallatin National Forest

 The Robertson Draw Fire started at approximately 2:17 P.M. on Sunday June 13th.
 Local fire departments and engines from the Custer Gallatin National Forest responded.
 By June 15th severe fire weather and behavior resulted in significant fire growth, as it grew from 2,000 acres to over 21,000.
 Cooler weather occurred on subsequent days, including a 1/4" rain on Sunday June 20th, which helped to moderate fire behavior.
+The fire has also received an inch of rain between 8/15 and 8/21, which has helped to greatly moderate fire behavior.

 The fire area is in the midst of a warm/dry trend, and firefighters are remaining vigilant for changes in fire behavior and new fire starts due to the threat of thunderstorms and associated potential for strong, outflow winds.